 Things You Can Do To Get Better Sleep

 Getting a good nights sleep can be difficult, but there are things you can do to set yourself up for success.
-While these are not a cure for insomnia, they can improve your (or your child's) sleep.
+While these are not a cure for insomnia, they can improve your (or your little one's) sleep.

 Sleep hygiene tips that many find helpful.

-2) Be mindful of creating healthy sleep routines
+2) Be mindful about what affects your sleep

 Avoid caffeine, sugary foods, vigorous exercise, and heavy meals 3-4 hours before sleeping.
 Have a regular dinner time.
 If you want a snack, have a small snack.
 Make sure to avoid sodas, coffee, sugar and other things that may keep you up.
 Children are especially sensitive to sugar and caffeine so pay attention to sugary drinks, chocolate, candy and other foods.
 If you wake-up at night because you need to use the bathroom, it is typically because your bladder is too full.
 Drink more fluids earlier in the day and make sure to void in the evening and again before bed.

-3) Get plenty of sunlight early and have light exposure mimic the sun
+3) Get plenty of sunlight early in the day

 Our circadian rhythms and sleep cycles are affected by sunlight and exposure to other types of light.
 Get as much sunlight as you can during the day and turn off all lights at night.
-Avoid computers, cell phones, tv screens 2-3 hours before bed.
-If you sleep with lights or the TV on break those habits.
-Set a TV timer to automatically shut it off earlier and earlier each day until you eventually turn it off a few hours before bed.
-Use curtains to block street lights and turn off (or do your best to block lights) so that they don't interfere with your sleep cycle.
+Avoid computers, cell phones, tablets, and tv screens 2-3 hours before bed.
+If you sleep with lights or a screen on, break those habits.
+Set a TV timer to automatically shut off the TV earlier and earlier each day until you eventually turn it off a few hours before bed.
+Use curtains to block street lights and turn off (or do your best to block lights) so that they don't interfere with your sleep.

-4) Create a peaceful place just for sleeping
+4) Create a peaceful, comfy place just for sleeping

 Make your bedroom a cool, dark, comfortable environment just for sleeping.
 Once in bed avoid reading books, texting, and other things that may interfere with your body's natural winding down process.
 Maintain clean, comfy bedding.
 Some people are affected by allergens (e.g., dust mites, pollen) so remove potential allergens regularly and make sure you are able to rest comfortably.